 Food products can also contribute, though usually less dramatically than supplements.
 These include turmeric shots, turmeric lattes, wellness powders, and capsules made from whole turmeric plus black pepper.

-Neither curcumin nor piperine is a prescription drug class, so there is no medication class list to provide here.
-However, people taking medicines metabolized by CYP3A4, CYP2D6, CYP2C9, or transported by P-glycoprotein should be especially careful with concentrated piperine supplements.
+Neither curcumin nor piperine is a prescription drug class, so there is no medication class list here.
+However, people taking medicines metabolized by enzymes such as CYP3A4, CYP2D6, or CYP2C9, or transported by P-glycoprotein, should be especially careful with concentrated piperine supplements.

 The science behind it

 Curcumin has long attracted research interest because of its anti-inflammatory and antioxidant effects, but one major challenge is that it is poorly absorbed and rapidly metabolized.
-After oral dosing, much of it undergoes glucuronidation and sulfation in the intestinal wall and liver, which limits circulating levels.
+After an oral dose, much of it undergoes glucuronidation and sulfation in the intestinal wall and liver, which limits circulating levels.

-The classic human study is by Shoba and colleagues, published in Planta Medica in 1998.
-In healthy volunteers, 20 mg of piperine given with 2 g of curcumin increased bioavailability by 2000%.
-That finding helped establish piperine as a common “bioenhancer” in supplement design.
+The classic study is by Shoba and colleagues, published in Planta Medica in 1998 (PMID 9619120).
+This pharmacokinetic study tested the combination in both animals and healthy human volunteers; in the human arm, giving piperine alongside curcumin markedly increased curcumin bioavailability compared with curcumin taken alone.
+That finding helped establish piperine as a common "bioenhancer" in supplement design.

-Safety data are generally reassuring at typical supplement doses, but “more absorbed” does not always mean “better for everyone.”
-Because piperine can affect metabolism pathways beyond curcumin, the combination should be used thoughtfully in people taking other drugs.
+Safety data are generally reassuring at typical supplement amounts, but "more absorbed" does not always mean "better for everyone."
+Because piperine can affect metabolism pathways beyond curcumin, the combination is best used thoughtfully by people taking other drugs.

 Frequently Asked Questions